Sales Representative (QLD)

 Education and Training:

 You can work as a sales representative without formal qualifications.
 You will probably get some informal training on the job.
 Entry to this occupation may be improved if you have relevant sales qualifications.
 To work as a sales representative in a specialised or technical area, you will usually need to undertake post-secondary study in that area.
 For example, chemical sales representatives often need tertiary or technical qualifications, plus experience, in fields such as science or engineering to work in industrial chemical sales.
 As subjects and prerequisites may vary between institutions, you should contact your chosen institution for further information.

-You can also become a sales representative through a traineeship in Business to Business Sales, Business Sales or Wholesale.
+You can also become a sales representative through a traineeship in Business to Business Sales or Business Sales.
 Entry requirements may vary, but employers generally require you to gain your QCE.
 Ask your career adviser about the possibility of starting some of this training in school.

 A drivers licence is usually required.

 It may also be worth gaining experience in sales through working in a selling environment such as retail.
 This provides an opportunity to become familiar with the product being sold, while also developing an understanding of the basics of selling and insight into the needs of clients.

-Once you are employed, you may be able to develop, and have recognised, additional skills under the Retail Services or Business Services Training Packages that will expand your career opportunities within this industry.
+Once you are employed, you may be able to develop, and have recognised, additional skills under the Retail Services or Business Services Training Packages that will expand your career opportunities within these industries.

 While the following courses are related to this occupation, they may not necessarily lead directly to employment, nor provide the most direct pathway to the occupation.
 Courses which provide preliminary or informal training, as well as those which provide additional job skills following initial qualifications may also be listed.